 HBO Max: Shows and movie lineup

-Anything you can watch on HBO, HBO Now, and HBO Go will be available on HBO Max.
-But, Hbo Max will also exclusively have new original content called Max Originals.
-You will even be able to access programming from Warner Media brands like Warner Bros, New Line, DC Entertainment, CNN, TNT, TBS, truTV, The CW, Turner Classic Movies, and Cartoon Network.
+Anything you can watch on HBO, HBO Now, and HBO Go is available on HBO Max.
+But, HBO Max also exclusively has new original content called Max Originals.
+You can even access programming from Warner Media's other brands, such as Warner Bros, New Line, DC Entertainment, CNN, TNT, TBS, truTV, The CW, Turner Classic Movies, and Cartoon Network.

-It'll have HBO's entire existing catalogue, including Game of Thrones and Big Little Lies, and of course, anything new on the network.
-Here are a few upcoming projects headed to HBO (and therefore HBO Max) in 2020 and 2021:
+It has HBO's entire existing catalogue, including Game of Thrones and Big Little Lies, and of course, anything new on the network.
+Here are a few projects headed to HBO (and therefore HBO Max) in 2020 and 2021:

 - I Know This Much Is True: A complex family drama starring Mark Ruffalo playing twin brothers, one of whom has schizophrenia, based on the best-selling novel by Wally Lamb, written and directed by Derek Cianfrance.

-HBO will have new original content dubbed Max Originals.
+HBO has new original content dubbed Max Originals.
 As part of this effort, it has an exclusive movie deal with Reese Witherspoon's production company, Hello Sunshine.
 Here are the Max Originals that have been announced:

 - Station Eleven: A postapocalyptic limited series based on Emily St John Mandel’s international bestseller, adapted by Patrick Somerville and directed by Hiro Murai.